haiderhk/Visual-Thoughts/README.md

 **Visual Thoughts** is an innovative cross-platform mobile journaling application that revolutionizes traditional journaling by leveraging the power of Generative AI.
 The app creates meaningful, context-aware journal entries from your photos while preserving the emotional depth of your experiences.

 Watch the app in action at [Visual Thoughts](https://youtu.be/kxB7kZWIoDk)
+Join the waitlist at [VisualThoughts.com](https://visual-thoughts.vercel.app/)

 ![VT-GitHub-screenshots](https://github.com/user-attachments/assets/204b75f9-a224-4553-8782-a4f6f5b72102)